frankframework/frank-manual/docs/source/horizonsTransform.rst

 field "seq".
 This field should contain the sequence number of the ``<destination>`` tag in the incoming booking XML.
-We want to transform the incoming booking, such that the values intended for each row of table "visit" are grouped together.
+We want to transform the incoming booking, such that the values intended for each row are grouped together.

 The example booking of section :ref:`horizonsInterfaces` should be transformed to the following: